stasmihailov/Common-browser-hotkey-plugins/README.md

 After encountering this many problems with the most popular "custom hotkey" plugin I could only imagine how many problems are there with the rest of them.
 And also I dont have enough attention span to try anything after the first suggested plugin.

+### What is the point of having a dedicated hotkey for opening a blank page?

+Let's say Im reading some webdev tutorial, and, to sharpen my skills, I want to sketch some html page.
+A blank page is the best option for that